-- identified as accepted development in Section 5.10 Categories of Development and Assessment - Overlays - identified as accepted development (subject to requirements) in Section 5.10 Categories of Development and Assessment - Overlays and all acceptable outcomes of the Code can be met (please refer to the below table for the acceptable outcomes).
+- Identified as accepted development in section 5.10 categories of Development and Assessment Overlays - Identified as accepted development (subject to requirements) in section 5.10 categories of Development and Assessment - Overlays and all acceptable outcomes of the Code can be met (please refer to the below table for the accepted outcomes).
+Please see the planning scheme for more details.